MS12code/DeepFace-Emotion-Recognition/README.md

 # DeepFace Emotion Recognition

 A Python project implemented in **Google Colab** that uses DeepFace and OpenCV to detect faces in images and analyze their emotions.
-The notebook extracts faces, crops them, and predicts emotions like happy, sad, angry, surprise, and more, with visualizations.
+The notebook extracts faces, crops them, and predicts emotions like happy, sad, angry, and neutral with visualizations.

 ---